eiriniOG/seedtag-codetest/README.md

 ## Problem description
-I focused on finding a solution for the two challenges presented in the document.
+I focused on finding a solution for the two challenges presented in the document `problem.pdf`.
 - Challenge 1: given a model for image recognition, hack it to miss a labrador retriever image changing the pixels in a way not detectable for the human eye.
-- Challenge 2: training a flower recognition model strong against the hack from Challenge 1
+- Challenge 2: training a flower recognition model strong enough against the hack from
+ Challenge 1

  ## Tools